Central Park

-Main attractions include landscapes such as the Ramble and Lake, Hallett Nature Sanctuary, the Jacqueline Kennedy Onassis Reservoir, and Sheep Meadow; amusement attractions such as Wollman Rink, Central Park Carousel, and the Central Park Zoo; formal spaces such as the Central Park Mall and Bethesda Terrace; and the Delacorte Theater.
+The park's main attractions include the Ramble and Lake, Hallett Nature Sanctuary, Jacqueline Kennedy Onassis Reservoir, Sheep Meadow, Wollman Rink, Central Park Carousel, Central Park Zoo, Central Park Mall, Bethesda Terrace, and the Delacorte Theater.
 The biologically diverse ecosystem has several hundred species of flora and fauna.
 Recreational activities include carriage-horse and bicycle tours, bicycling, sports facilities, and concerts and events such as Shakespeare in the Park.
 Central Park is traversed by a system of roads and walkways and is served by public transportation.

-Its size and cultural position make it a model for the world's urban parks.
-Its influence earned Central Park the designations of National Historic Landmark in 1963 and of New York City scenic landmark in 1974.
-Central Park is owned by the New York City Department of Parks and Recreation but has been managed by the Central Park Conservancy since 1998, under a contract with the municipal government in a public–private partnership.
-The Conservancy, a non-profit organization, raises Central Park's annual operating budget and is responsible for all basic care of the park.
+Central Park is one of the most filmed locations in the world, and its design has inspired that of other parks.
+It was designated as a National Historic Landmark in 1963 and a New York City scenic landmark in 1974.

 Description

-Central Park is bordered by Central Park North at 110th Street; Central Park South at 59th Street; Central Park West at Eighth Avenue; and Fifth Avenue on the east.
+Central Park is bordered by Central Park North at 110th Street, Central Park South at 59th Street, Central Park West at Eighth Avenue, and Fifth Avenue on the east.
 The park is adjacent to the neighborhoods of Harlem to the north, Midtown Manhattan to the south, the Upper West Side to the west, and the Upper East Side to the east.
 It measures 2.5 mi from north to south and 0.5 mi from west to east.

 Design and layout

-Central Park is split into three sections: the "North End" extending above the Jacqueline Kennedy Onassis Reservoir; "Mid-Park", between the reservoir to the north and the Lake and Conservatory Water to the south; and "South End" below the Lake and Conservatory Water.
+Central Park is split into three sections: the North End extending above the Jacqueline Kennedy Onassis Reservoir, Mid-Park, between the reservoir to the north and the Lake and Conservatory Water to the south, and South End below the Lake and Conservatory Water.
 The park has five visitor centers: Charles A. Dana Discovery Center, Belvedere Castle, Chess & Checkers House, the Dairy, and Columbus Circle.

-The park has natural-looking plantings and landforms, having been almost entirely landscaped when built in the 1850s and 1860s.
+The park has been described as the first landscaped park in the United States.
+It has natural-looking plantings and landforms, having been almost entirely landscaped when built in the 1850s and 1860s.
 It has eight lakes and ponds that were created artificially by damming natural seeps and flows.
 There are several wooded sections, lawns, meadows, and minor grassy areas.
 There are 21 children's playgrounds, and 6.1 mi of drives.

-Central Park is the fifth-largest park in New York City, behind Pelham Bay Park, the Staten Island Greenbelt, Van Cortlandt Park, and Flushing Meadows–Corona Park, with an area of 843 acre.
+Central Park is the sixth-largest park in New York City, behind Pelham Bay Park, the Staten Island Greenbelt, Freshkills Park, Van Cortlandt Park, and Flushing Meadows–Corona Park, with an area of 843 acre.
 Central Park constitutes its own United States census tract, numbered 143.
 According to American Community Survey five-year estimates, the park was home to four females with a median age of 19.8.
-Though the 2010 United States Census recorded 25 residents within the census tract, park officials have rejected the claim of anyone permanently living there.
+Though the 2010 United States census recorded 25 residents within the census tract, park officials have rejected the claim of anyone permanently living there.